mschaeffer53/Doggonnit/README.md

 Libraries and frameworks:
 - Django; GET and POST profile information to the database
-- Geodjango or Mapbox to create maps and exract location information
+- Geodjango or Mapbox to create maps and extract location information

 **Functionality**